The barbell is one of the most versatile and effective pieces of home gym equipment.

 Beginners: A standard knurl that is not too rough and rigid and is good for recreational athletes.

-Intermediate/ Advanced: A moderate and more rigid knurling will benefit more advanced levels athletes.
+Intermediate/ Advanced: A moderate and more rigid knurling will benefit more advanced-level athletes.
 At this point, these athletes train in strength sports and they know what kind of support they will be getting with a bit more aggressive knurling.

 Corrosion Resistant Coating

 You want your barbell to last as long as possible which means you need to keep it free from rust.
-Here are some of the most common coating according to their effectiveness:
+Here are some of the most common coatings according to their effectiveness:

-Black oxide: The bar is immersed in chemicals and finished off with a coat off oil.
+Black oxide: The bar is immersed in chemicals and finished off with a coat of oil.
 This coating is adequate but it requires a bit of maintenance.

 Chrome: A slightly better coating is chrome, though it can easily chip off from the impact of the load.
 It also has a slippery feel and can loosen your grip.
 However, it offers superb rust protection and no maintenance.

-Manganese Phosphate: It has better corrosion resistant that black oxide and gives a smooth matte finish to the bar that improves grip.
+Manganese Phosphate: It has better corrosion resistance than black oxide and gives a smooth matte finish to the bar that improves grip.
 It also requires no maintenance.

 Cerakote: This is a ceramic polymer coating that does not wear away.
 It also comes with a natural matte finish that helps with gripping the bar.

 High-Quality Stainless Steel: The best barbells are made of Japanese and European steel.
 Superior stainless steel bars do not rust and require no coating.